babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### BabelScript

+Having presets for proposals so early in the process may imply to people that these proposals are guaranteed to move forward or have a stable implementation.

-[TC39](https://tc39.github.io/process-document/) urges caution when using Stage 2-or below proposals, as it might result in inadvertent pressure from the community to keep the implementation as-is instead of improving/changing it for fear of breaking existing code or fragmentation (for example, using a different symbol like `#` for decorators instead of `@`).
+[TC39](https://tc39.github.io/process-document/) urges caution when using Stage 2-or below proposals, as it might result in inadvertent pressure from the community to keep the implementation as-is instead of improving it for fear of breaking existing code or ecosystem fragmentation (e.g. using a different symbol like `#` instead of `@` for decorators).

 People joke that developers who use Babel are using "BabelScript" instead of JavaScript, implying that somehow once a Babel plugin is made for a certain feature, that must mean it’s "fixed" or officially part of the language already (which is not true).
-For some, the first question that people think of when they see a new syntax or idea (Stage "-1") is whether there's a Babel plugin for it.
+For some, the first thought for people when they see a new syntax/idea (Stage "-1") is whether there a Babel plugin for it.

-Having presets for proposals so early in the process may imply to people that these proposals are guaranteed to move forward or have a stable implementation.

 ### Setting Expectations